zerofai/gcp_sample/README.md

 # gcp_sample
-Sample Terraform Code for GCP
+This is a repo contain sample Terraform Code for GCP